gx9702/UA-TypeRepository/Core/Part14/DataTypes/WriterGroupMessageDataType/readme.md

 <!-- datatype -->
 ## WriterGroupMessageDataType
+This Structure DataType is an abstract base type for message mapping specific WriterGroup parameters.
+The abstract DataType does not define fields.

+The WriterGroupMessageDataType Structure representation in the AddressSpace is defined in Table 25.
 <!-- end of description -->
 The fields of the WriterGroupMessageDataType DataType are defined in the following table: